 In addition to the building itself, Northwest Independent Living is bringing in affordable attendant services for the disabled tenants.
 Smith believes integrated living with those who are "well" is the wave of the future.
 One in every five people in the United States has some disability, and over 300,000 suffer from permanent paralysis due to spinal cord or brain injuries.
 Yet only \$1 billion of the \$200 billion spent on the disabled's health care goes to moving them into the mainstream of society.
-According to Wendy Weiser, before--literally more hours in the day.
-There are health care cost savings involved, as well, with attendants on the property."
-Northwest independent Living would like to see up to 5 percent of apartment building units retrofitted for the disabled.
-Cook County saw the project as a breakthrough--the first time it used its HOME funds for disabled housing.
-Suzanne Hayes, assistant planning and development director for the Cook County Planning and Development Department, credits Peter Smith with "the drive and determination to do it."
-Hayes said, "We thought this was a really great opportunity to meet the need and participate with RTC, HUD and the private lender to help the disabled feel more a part of the community."
-Kris Van Dort, real estate specialist

-Northwest Independent's executive director, working with potential tenants at the Palatine property is "both uplifting and heartbreaking, because there are so many disabled people who want such a place to live and we only have six units.
-No one wants to live in a wheelchair ghetto, but the world is an able-bodied world.
-To the lucky ones who get the units, it gives them a life they didn't have
+According to Wendy Weiser,

+Northwest Independent's executive

+director, working with potential tenants at

+the Palatine property is "both uplifting

+and heartbreaking, because there are so

+many disabled people who want such a

+place to live and we only have six units.

+No one wants to live in a wheelchair

+ghetto, but the world is an able-bodied

+world.
+To the lucky ones who get the

+units, it gives them a life they didn't have